jfoclpf/plotEffectiveTaxRate/README.md

 # How to use

-This Octave function prints the Effective Tax Rate for Income Progressive Taxes.
+This Octave function plots the Effective Tax Rate for Income Progressive Taxes.

 Using <a href="https://www.gnu.org/software/octave/">Octave</a> simply run the following function, taking as parameters arrays including the <a href="https://en.wikipedia.org/wiki/Tax_bracket">Tax Brackets</a> and the corresponding <a href="https://en.wikipedia.org/wiki/Tax_rate">Tax Rates</a> for each Tax Bracket.

 Therefore the syntax is

-`printEffectiveTaxRate( tax_brackets_array, tax_rates_array)`
+`plotEffectiveTaxRate( tax_brackets_array, tax_rates_array)`

  * The first item of `tax_brackets_array` must always be zero.
  * The `tax_rates_array` values must be inserted already as percentages, i.e., for a 20% tax, use `20` inseatd of `.2`